ABOUT THE PROJECT

 The Landmark Project

 The Landmark Project is one of the most significant open-space projects at the University of Toronto in the past 100 years.
-Our plan, based on more than a year of public consultation, envisions transforming the heart of our downtown campus into a greener and more accessible park-like setting, with a stunning network of pedestrian-friendly spaces.
-When completed, this historic space will once again serve as a thriving centre of campus life.
+The project is transforming the heart of our downtown campus into a greener, sustainable and accessible park-like setting, with a stunning network of pedestrian-friendly spaces.
+When completed, this historic space will serve as a centrepiece of U of T’s Climate Positive Campus plan, and will make our campus one of the premiere green spaces in Toronto’s urban core.

 A more walkable and accessible campus

-The University of Toronto Landmark Project will recapture the original open spirit of Front Campus and King’s College Circle (KCC) by creating an underground garage with 60 electric vehicle parking spaces and secure storage capacity for more than 300 bikes.
-A major geothermal field will also be installed beneath KCC, saving an estimated 15,000 metric tons of greenhouse gas (GHG) emissions each year—equivalent to taking more than 3,000 cars off the road.
+The University of Toronto Landmark Project is recapturing the original open spirit of Front Campus and King’s College Circle (KCC) by creating an underground garage with 60 electric vehicle parking spaces and secure storage capacity for more than 300 bikes.
+The major geothermal field has now been installed beneath KCC, and will save an estimated 15,000 metric tons of greenhouse gas (GHG) emissions each year—equivalent to taking more than 3,000 cars off the road.
 It will make a significant contribution to greening the St. George campus and achieving our commitment to reducing U of T’s GHG emissions by 37 per cent from 1990 levels by 2030.

 Elevating our iconic spaces

-The project will also rejuvenate the space surrounding Convocation Hall—the ceremonial heart of campus, where generations of graduating students have assembled to receive their diplomas and begin a new chapter in their lives.
-Here a spectacular new plaza will signal the significance this space holds for thousands of students, alumni and families, and provide a safer and more attractive passage to King’s College Circle.
+The project will also create Alumni Plaza, built with support from the University of Toronto Alumni Association.
+This rejuvenated space surrounds Convocation Hall—the ceremonial heart of campus, where generations of graduating students have assembled to receive their diplomas and begin a new chapter in their lives.
+The spectacular new plaza signals the significance this space holds for thousands of students, alumni and families, and provide a safer and more attractive passage to King’s College Circle.

-Hart House Circle and Sir Daniel Wilson Quadrangle will also receive significant upgrades.
+The Sir Daniel Wilson Quadrangle (now completed) and Hart House Circle are also receiving extensive upgrades.
 Revitalized pathways will elevate the experience of passing through these spaces to Front Campus and King’s College Circle.
-A new plaza outside the Soldiers’ Tower will accommodate many types of gatherings and events, including the annual Remembrance Day ceremony.
-Granite pavers will extend from Soldiers’ Tower to a revitalized Tower Road, elevating the pedestrian experience along this important corridor.
+The new RG Macdonald Plaza, outside the Soldiers’ Tower, will accommodate many types of gatherings and events, including the annual Remembrance Day ceremony.

 Enhancing Back Campus